maiska/qubes-doc.rtd/developer/building/development-workflow.rst

 ^^^^^^^^^^^^^

-TODO: Is this step generic for all subsystems?

-Now it is a good moment to make sure you have changed kernel release name in rel file.
+Now is a good moment to make sure you have changed the kernel release name in rel file.
 For example, if you change it to ‘1debug201211116c’ the resulting RPMs will be named ‘kernel-3.4.18-1debug20121116c.pvops.qubes.x86_64.rpm’.
 This will help distinguish between different versions of the same package.

 You might want to take a moment here to review (git diff, git status), commit your changes locally.